 ¬£24.71 | Amazon

 Henoda leather band

-Fitbit has its own range of leather straps, but if you're looking for something similar at a reduced rate, Henoda's range offers a number of leather variations.
-Since this is a smartwatch-style buckle, you won't need to faff around with sizes, either, with the majority of the company's offerings fitting those with wrists between 5.3-7.6 inches.
+Fitbit has its own range of leather straps, but if you're looking for something similar at a reduced rate, Henoda offers a number of leather variations.
+Since this is a smartwatch-style buckle, you won't need to faff around with sizes, either, with the majority of the bands fitting wrists between 5.3-7.6 inches.